2019 FIFA U-20 World Cup: Match officials

 A total of 21 refereeing trios (a referee and two assistant referees), 6 support referees, and 20 video assistant referees were appointed for the tournament.

 Squads

 Players born on or after 1 January 1999 and on or before 31 December 2003 were eligible to compete in the tournament.

 Each team had to name a preliminary squad of between 22 and 50 players.
 From the preliminary squad, the team had to name a final squad of 21 players (three of whom must be goalkeepers) by the FIFA deadline.
 Players in the final squad could be replaced by a player from the preliminary squad due to serious injury or illness up to 24 hours prior to kickoff of the team's first match.

 Group stage

 The top two teams of each group and the four best third-placed teams advanced to the round of 16.

 All times are local, CEST (UTC+2).

 Tiebreakers

-The ranking of teams in the group stage is determined as follows:
+The ranking of teams in the group stage was determined as follows: